Leadership Article

 10. Reflection.
 After events, assess how you coped with the situations and how you might deal with them differently in the future.

-was adapted from The Crisis Book: a practical guide to overcoming and surviving difficult and crisis moments at work by Rick Hughes, Andrew Kinder and Cary Cooper.
+was prepared for participants on our acclaimed 10/10 leadership development and mentoring programme and from The Crisis Book: a practical guide to overcoming and surviving difficult and crisis moments at work by Rick Hughes, Andrew Kinder and Cary Cooper.
 Whether you're a first time manager or an experienced leader, straightforward, practical advice on best practice is hard to find.
 Until now.
-To find out how you, your team or your organisation can benefit, please join us on our next complimentary WEBINAR or CONTACT us.
+To find out how you and your team can benefit, please contact us.

 Subscribe